 The Municipality derecognises financial assets only when the contractual rights to the cash flows from the asset expire or it transfers the financial asset and substantially all the risks and rewards of ownership of the asset to another entity.
-Financial assets (receivables) are also derecognised when Council approves the write-off of financial assets due to non-recoverability.
+Financial assets derecognised when Council approves the write-off of financial assets due to non-recoverability.

-If the Municipality neither transfers nor retains substantially all the risks and rewards of ownership and continues to control the transferred asset, the Municipality recognises its retained interest in the asset and an associated liability for amounts it may have to pay.
-If the Municipality retains substantially all the risks and rewards of ownership of a transferred financial asset, the Municipality continues to recognise the financial asset and also recognises a collateralised borrowing for the proceeds received.
+If the Municipality neither transfers nor retains substantially all the risks and rewards of ownership and continues to c asset, the Municipality recognises its retained interest in the asset and an associated liability for amounts it may Municipality retains substantially all the risks and rewards of ownership of a transferred financial asset, the Municipality c he financial asset and also recognises a collateralised borrowing for the proceeds received.